aws-samples/aws-appsync-calorie-tracker-workshop/2_LOAD_DATA/README.md

 ----

 ## 1.5.
-FoodSuggestor lambda function.
+Food-Suggestor lambda function.

 Under AWS lambda, you will find a Lambda function named `suggest-food-for-user `.
 This is essentially running the following gremlin query where: